 Payment of Dividends: During the year ended December 31, 2011, the Company announced that its Board of Directors approved the initiation of a regular quarterly cash dividend on the Company's outstanding common stock.
 The Company paid \$72 million in cash dividends to holders of its common stock in 2011.
 During the year ended December 31, 2010, the Company did not pay cash dividends to holders of its common stock.
-During the year ended December 31, 2009, the Company paid \$114 million in cash dividends to holders of its common stock, all of which was paid during the first quarter of 2009, related to the payment of a dividend declared in November 2008.
+During the year ended December 31, 2009, the Company paid \$114 million in cash dividends to holders of its common stock.
 In February 2009, the Company announced that its Board of Directors suspended the declaration of quarterly cash dividends on the Company's common stock.